Strathcona County: History

 The MD of Clover Bar No. 517 and the MD of Strathcona No. 518 amalgamated on March 1, 1943, into a larger municipal district under the name of the MD of Strathcona No. 517.
 It was subsequently renumbered as the MD of Strathcona No. 83 in 1945.
 Upon further amalgamating with the Clover Bar School Division No. 13, the MD of Strathcona No. 83 incorporated as a county under the name of the County of Strathcona No. 20 on January 1, 1962.
 Its county status reverted to municipal district status in 1995 when the County Act was repealed by the provincial legislature though its name remained County of Strathcona No. 20.
 Its name was officially changed to Strathcona County on April 26, 1995.
 Shortly thereafter, Strathcona County's status was changed from municipal district to specialized municipality on January 1, 1996.

 The purpose of Strathcona County's change to specialized municipality status was to provide "for the unique needs of a municipality that includes both a large urban centre and a significant rural territory and population."
 The status change specifically designated Strathcona County's large urban centre, Sherwood Park, as an urban service area deemed equivalent to a city.
 Its remaining rural territory was specifically designated a rural service area deemed equivalent to a municipal district.

 Geography

 Strathcona County is in the central portion of the province of Alberta and forms the eastern portion of the Edmonton Metropolitan Region.
-It borders Lamont County to the northeast, Improvement District No. 13 (Elk Island National Park) to the east, Beaver County to the southeast, Leduc County to the south, the City of Edmonton to the west, the City of Fort Saskatchewan to the northeast, and Sturgeon County to the north.
+It borders Lamont County to the northeast, Improvement District No. 13 (Elk Island National Park) to the east, Beaver County to the southeast, Leduc County to the south, the City of Edmonton to the west, the City of Fort Saskatchewan to the northwest, and Sturgeon County to the north.
 The North Saskatchewan River forms its municipal boundary with Sturgeon County.
-Some of its water bodies include Cooking Lake, Half Moon, and Hastings Lake.
+Some of its water bodies include Cooking Lake, Half Moon Lake, and Hastings Lake.